A $p$-adic arithmetic inner product formula: Introduction

-\item Our $p$-adic $L$-function is defined over the $p$-adic field of definition of the representation and interpolates complex $L$-values along \emph{all} isomorphisms $\ol\dQ_p\simeq\dC$; this is a stronger rationality property than the one under a fixed isomorphism $\ol\dQ_p\simeq\dC$ as in the setup of many previous works in this field.
+\item Our $p$-adic $L$-function is defined over the $p$-adic field of definition of the representation and interpolates complex $L$-values along \emph{all} isomorphisms $\ol\dQ_p\simeq\dC$; this is a rationality property stronger than the one under a fixed isomorphism $\ol\dQ_p\simeq\dC$ as in the setup of many previous works in this field.

-\item Among other technical assumptions, when $\pi$ is ordinary at $p$ in the usual sense (that is, for every $u\in\tP$, $\beta_{u,m}\in O_\dL^\times$ for every $1\leq m \leq n$ in the Satake polynomial of $\pi_u$), our $p$-adic $L$-function has already been constructed in \cite{EHLS} up to some constant (and with a weaker rationality property).
-Indeed, the $p$-adic $L$-function constructed in \cite{EHLS} is stronger in the sense they allow $\pi$ to vary in an ordinary Hida family in addition (and also $\chi$ to vary in the anticyclotomic direction).
+\item Among other technical assumptions, at least when $\pi$ is ordinary at $p$ in the usual sense (that is, for every $u\in\tP$, $\beta_{u,m}\in O_\dL^\times$ for every $1\leq m \leq n$ in the Satake polynomial of $\pi_u$), our $p$-adic $L$-function has already been constructed in \cite{EHLS} up to some constant (and with a weaker rationality property).
+In fact, in \cite{EHLS} the authors construct more generally a multi-variable $p$-adic $L$-function in which $\pi$ is allowed to vary in an ordinary Hida family as well.
 In this article, we will give a (relatively) self-contained construction of our $p$-adic $L$-function independent of \cite{EHLS} since first, the process of the construction itself is an ingredient for the $p$-adic height formula; and second, our construction is technically much simpler to follow. \end{enumerate}

 \end{remark}